scossu/lakesuperior/docs/setup.rst

 Dependencies
 ~~~~~~~~~~~~

-1. Python 3.5 or greater.
+#.
+Python 3.5 or greater.
-2. A message broker supporting the STOMP protocol.
+#.
+A message broker supporting the STOMP protocol.
 For testing and
    evaluation purposes, `CoilMQ <https://github.com/hozn/coilmq>`__ is
    included with the dependencies and should be automatically installed.

 Installation steps
 ~~~~~~~~~~~~~~~~~~

-1. Create a virtualenv in a project folder:
+#.
+Create a virtualenv in a project folder:
    ``virtualenv -p <python 3.5+ exec path> <virtualenv folder>``
-2. Activate the virtualenv: ``source <path_to_virtualenv>/bin/activate``
+#.
+Activate the virtualenv: ``source <path_to_virtualenv>/bin/activate``
-3. Clone this repo:
+#.
+Clone this repo:
    ``git clone https://github.com/scossu/lakesuperior.git``
-4. ``cd`` into repo folder
+#. ``cd`` into repo folder
-5. Install dependencies: ``pip install -r requirements.txt``
+#.
+Install dependencies: ``pip install -r requirements.txt``

+   - (Optional) For a development server, install additional dependencies:
+     ``pip install -r requirements_dev.txt``.
+These include some heavyweight packages needed for development and testing but not for regular operation.

-6. Start your STOMP broker, e.g.: ``coilmq &``.
-If you have another queue manager listening to port 61613 you can either configure a different port on the application configuration, or use the existing message queue.
+#.
+Start your STOMP broker, e.g.: ``coilmq &``.

+   - If you have another
+     queue manager listening to port 61613 you can either configure a different port on the application configuration, or use the existing message queue.

+#.
+Make sure that the ``lsup-admin`` and ``fcrepo`` files are executable.
-7. Run ``./lsup-admin bootstrap`` to initialize the binary and graph stores
+#.
+Run ``./lsup-admin bootstrap`` to initialize the binary and graph
+   stores.
-8. Run ``./fcrepo``.
+#.
+Run ``./fcrepo``.

 Configuration
 -------------